VanRijnLab/jsrl-basic/README.md

     sudo chown -R 33:33 jsrl/data

-(Depending on the system's permissions setup, read access may also need to be given for the whole directory.)
+(Depending on the system's permissions setup, read access may also need to be given for the whole `jsrl` directory.)

 Launch the server: